zvifadzomatsenazingoni/Poverty-project/README.md

    MORAN_LAG_secter: Lagged geographic accessibility values.

-7. The Lee's statistic file (Lees.csv): This is a bivariate sparial association output file for ultra-poverty and geographic accessibility of secondary and tertiary health care facilities.
+7. The Lee's statistic file (Lees.csv): This is a bivariate spatial association output file for ultra-poverty and geographic accessibility of secondary and tertiary health care facilities.
 The column variable labels are:

    SOURCE_ID:The spatial unit unique identification.